instrumentisto/rust-incubator/orientation.md

 ### Exclusion algorithm

-- Write to the person responsible for the expulsion of students - [Stepan](https://t.me/stepko_o)
+- Write to the person responsible for the expulsion of students - [Yulia](x)
 - Say goodbye to everyone in a telegram chat.
 (You can also write your feedback and tell the reason of your living if you want).
 - Log out of the chat within 24 hours.